Graduate Physician Assistant Practice Curriculum and Program Information

 Summer Semester (5) - 11 Credit Hours

-PA 5150 Professional Development: Certification and Practice for the PA 1 credit hour
+PA 5141 Professional Development and Leadership I 1 credit hour

 PA 6220 Evidence-Based Research II 1 credit hour